jeamy/golomb2025/README.md

 - The CUDA kernel performs a lightweight feasibility check over candidate pairs and prioritises those that pass deeper checks.
 - On some driver/runtime setups (e.g. compiling with Toolkit 13.0 and loading with Runtime 12.9 on Turing, sm_75), a launch error can occur: `device kernel image is invalid (200)`.
 In this case the program falls back to CPU-only search; correctness is unaffected.
 - The `nvidia/Makefile` now includes PTX fallback (`code=[sm_75,compute_75]`) to mitigate compatibility issues.
 If you still see the error, ensure the runtime matches the installed driver and that your GPU supports sm_75.
+  - Troubleshooting: You may also compile with the same-major Toolkit as your Runtime/driver, e.g.
+    ```bash
+    CUDA_TOOLKIT=/usr/local/cuda-12.9 ./nvidia/build_cuda_nv.sh 16 -b
+    ```

 Where results are written
 - Script: `nvidia/GOL_n<n>_cuda.txt` (appends `seconds`, `time`, `options`, `optimal`).